 4. Fold up potty- You need to check this out.
 Public bathrooms totally creep me out so I have loved this fold up potty seat.
 It fits right in your purse or diaper bag and is great for using in public restrooms.
 You do have to be careful as it can slide around a bit but it has been such a life saver.
 Find it here: Fold up Potty

-5. Dolly potty- We got Ayla a lala loopsie doll that goes potty to help with this process.
+5. Dolly potty- For girls we love the Melissa and Doug baby doll with a potty and for boys we love the once upon a potty doll with potty (its a little boy doll).
 I think its important developmentally for children to be able to act out the skills they are learning through play.
 This has seemed to really help her feel motivated to use her potty.
 I help her ask her “baby loopsie” if it needs to use the potty.
 We drew a “sticker chart” for her doll and use a marker to color a sticker for her every time she “goes potty”.
 If your looking for a potty for the baby dolls you already have you can find a cute baby potty here.

 7. Training Potty- We went with the Ubbi training potty.
 It's just really easy to clean and its pretty adaptable.
 You can take the seat and use it on a real potty or use it as a training potty.
 The bottom of it becomes a helpful step stool for your child to use once they are done with potty training which is great to find a product you can continue to use long after potty training is over.